Fledtrain/GripperGUIV2/README.md

 # GripperGUIV2 School Project
-Development of a robot gripper system and a GUI to control the to open or close system to grasp objects
+Development of a robot gripper system and a GUI to control the open or close system to grasp objects

 ## Features